MeltwaterArchive/storyplayer/devices/saucelabs.md

 (Tip: for private repos, it's fine to put them in the main [storyplayer.json](../../configuration/storyplayer-json.html) file, but for public repos, it's best to add them to your [per-user config file](../../configuration/user-config.html) instead).

-Make sure you've installed the latest version of Storyplayer (to get the latest features and bug fixes), and that you're run `storyplayer install` to download dependencies such as _browsermob-proxy_ and _Sauce Connect_.
+Make sure you've installed the latest version of Storyplayer (to get the latest features and bug fixes), and that you have run `storyplayer install` to download dependencies such as _browsermob-proxy_ and _Sauce Connect_.

 {% highlight php %}
 storyplayer install